Working with Angles – Photography Composition Techniques

 These are only two suggestions of the use of angles.
 There are unlimited possibilities.
 Experiment, practise, take loads of pictures, but most importantly – think outside the box.

-I’ll leave you with some images which used creative angles to give a whole new perspective of their photograph.
-Click on images to enlarge.
+I’ll leave you with a couple images which used creative angles to give a whole new perspective of their photograph.